-When blocks are drawn, the annual rainfall, PET (potential evapotranspiration) and temperature for that block are auto-populated using a 30-year climate data set from NIWA based on the block’s location.
+When blocks are drawn, the annual rainfall, PET (potential evapotranspiration) and temperature for that block are auto-populated using a 30-year monthly climate data set from NIWA based on the block’s location.

 The climate data is gridded at a 500m scale and so different Blocks may have different climate data based on their location.